Hi there! I'm Liz—the founder of Cool Straw.

 Oh... and I'm now an incredibly passionate entrepreneur of Cool Straw!

-I was inspired to build Cool Straw after watching Bea Johnson's "Zero Waste Lifestyle" speech.
+I was inspired to build Cool Straw after watching Bea Johnson's "Zero Waste Lifestyle" TED talk.
 It's incredibly powerful and if you haven't watched it already, I highly recommend it!

 It started off with a few stainless steel straws for my young boys and not long after that, I quickly began finding more eco-friendly, sustainable options for every household item possible.
 I was taken aback by how much waste my household was creating when I finally really focussed on it.
 I had to change our habits ASAP!